What does the term ‘Shared Ownership’ mean?

 This is known as Staircasing.
 Further shares can be purchased at any time after becoming the homeowner.
-The cost of the shares depend on the market value at the given time however potential buyers must be aware that should the house prices increase that the additional share may be more than the first share.
+The cost of the shares depends on the market value at the given time however potential buyers must be aware that should the house prices increase that the additional share may be more than the first share.
 An advantage of purchasing more shares, is that the rent payable to the Housing Association decreases as they will own a smaller share of the property.
 Please however bear in mind that some Housing Associations do not allow staircasing to 100% when looking for a property.

 Please note that Stamp Duty is considerably more complex under the Shared Ownership Scheme.
 Please bear in mind when looking for a property under this scheme Shared Ownership properties are not within the criteria of the First Time Buyer Exemption.

 There are two options available for paying SDLT under the scheme: -

 - Market Value Election – this is making a one-off payment based on the open market value of the property at the time of the purchase.
 This option allows a potential buyer to rely on the First Time Buyer exemption if the full market value is below £300,000.00.
 After making a Market Value Election on a purchase, no Stamp Duty is payable on any staircasing transactions.